 My approach for mapping surficial deposits is the same as that used by the UGS Geologic Mapping Program which is based on age and depositional environment or origin.
 The letters of the map units in order indicate (1) age (geologic period, e.g., Q for Quaternary); (2) primary depositional environment or origin, usually determined from geologic setting, landform or morphology; (3) grain size(s), bedding, or other distinctive characteristics of the deposits; and (4) additional significant information, such as tighter age constraints (Doelling and Willis, 1995) as related to the phases of Lake Bonneville or numbered with 1 being the youngest.
-For example, unit Qal1 is a Quaternary surficial deposit of alluvial stream origin (al), and the number one indicates it is young and potentially historically active.
+For example, unit Qal1 is a Quaternary surficial deposit of alluvial origin (al), and the number one indicates it is young and potentially historically active.

-Mapping for the project was accomplished using stereographic pairs of aerial photographs that included black-and-white photographs at a scale of approximately 1:20,000 from the U.S. Department of Agriculture (USDA) Agricultural Adjustment Administration (1937) and photographs of approximately 1:10,000 scale from the USDA Agricultural Stabilization and Conservation Service (1958).
-Some unit contacts were mapped with the aid of USNRCS (2015) soil map data.
-Gravel pit outlines and some contacts were revised using 2016 orthophotographs (Utah Automated Geographic Reference Center [UAGRC], 2016) and 0.5-meter lidar elevation data (UAGRC, 2013-2014).
-The geologic map was made by transferring the geology from the aerial photographs to a geographic information system (GIS) database in ArcGIS for a target scale of 1:24,000, using the lidar data, orthophotographs of Salt Lake County (UAGRC, 1977), and 2016 orthophotographs (UAGRC, 2016).
+Mapping for the project was accomplished using stereographic pairs of aerial photographs that included blackand-white photographs at a scale of approximately 1:20,000 from the U.S. Department of Agriculture (USDA) Agricultural Adjustment Administration (1937) and photographs of approximately 1:10,000 scale from the USDA Agricultural Stabilization and Conservation Service (1958).
+Some unit contacts were mapped with the aid of NRCS (2015) soil map data.
+Water boundaries were digitized from a 1999 U.S. Geological Survey topographic map of the Salt Lake City South quadrangle.
+Gravel pit outlines and some contacts were revised using 2016 orthophotographs (Utah Automated Geographic Reference Center [AGRC], 2016) and 0.5-meter lidar elevation data (AGRC, 2013-2014).
+The geologic map was made by transferring the geology from the aerial photographs to a geographic information system (GIS) database in ArcGIS for a target scale of 1:24,000, using the lidar data, orthophotographs of Salt Lake County (AGRC, 1977), and 2016 orthophotographs (AGRC, 2016).